wangyishen/personalwebsite/content/post/2019_tpwrs_mingjian/index.md

 # Set captions for image gallery.

 +++
 Our paper "Robust Time-Varying Synthesis Load Modeling in Distribution Networks Considering Voltage Disturbances" has been accepted by IEEE Transactions on Power Systems.
+This is a joint work between Southern Methodist University (SMU) and GEIRINA.